HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-process.md

 - An RFC is required if the implemented design would be described in written communication to the community.
 - An RFC is required if a design impacts multiple DCP projects.
 - An RFC is required if a technical initiative (refactoring, major architectural change) impacts the community.
-- An RFC is required for all changes to DCP governance.
+- A RFC is required for all changes to the DCP formal governance, including but not limited to oversight, decision-making, conflict resolution, and community processes such as charters and RFCs.
+For more background on governance, see the **Model C: Delegated Governance** section in [Organization & Structure of Open Source Software Development Initiatives](https://dash.harvard.edu/bitstream/handle/1/30805146/2017-03-24_governance.pdf).

 ### Revising RFCs